100-yard kickoff return sparks K-State past Texas Tech 30-27

 Thompson’s touchdown passes were 14 yards to Phillip Brooks in the third quarter and 48 yards to Chabastin Taylor midway in the fourth quarter.

 SaRodorick Thompson had a 5-yard touchdown run and Jett Duffey passed for 334 yards and two touchdowns for Texas Tech (4-7, 2-6) which fell short of bowl eligibility.

+“This loss solidifying the fact that we can’t make a bowl game is really heart breaking, really devastating,” Texas Tech’s Adrian Frye said.

 Duffey’s touchdown passes were 21 yards to Erik Ezukanma and 58 yards to R.J.
 Turner.
 Trey Wolff kicked field goals of 44 and 27 yards for the Red Raiders.

 Youngblood, a freshman who went into play leading the conference averaging 29.5 yards per kickoff return, had a 98-yarder for a touchdown against Texas on Nov.
 9. Kansas State has returned three kickoffs for touchdowns this season.